almostearthling/when-wizard/README.md

 ## Installation
-There is no automatic installation procedure at present: the package has to be downloaded from the GitHub page or cloned directly.
+There is no automatic or package-based installation procedure at present: the package has to be downloaded from the GitHub page or cloned directly.
 To run the wizard, `cd` to the folder where the **When Wizard** has been unpacked or cloned, and type

 ```
 $ ./when-wizard start-wizard